piotr-czarnecki07/expense-tracker/readme.md

 ### Info

+You will be given expense ID after adding it, eventually you can view all IDs by evoking `enlist` command \
-Arguments order does not have to be preserved\
+Arguments order does not have to be preserved \
-Additional argument `--date` can be provided to add command, this means that the expense was made, or will be made on the entered date\
+Additional argument `--date` can be provided to add command, this means that the expense was made, or will be made on the entered date \
 Proper date format is `dd.mm.yyyy`

 # Licence